riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

  the static DH problem with O~(q^{1 - 1/(n + 1)}) curve additions, for
  fixed n as q grows; here O~(...) denotes O(... log^m q) for some m.

+The queries for {{Granger10}} _need not_ be sequential, so the feasible query cost may be considerably higher than for {{BG04}}- and
+ {{Cheon06}}-type attacks.
+When q^n is large enough by Hasse's theorem to resist generic DLP attacks like Pollard's rho, the query cost for n = 1 is the same as the computational cost of rho, sqrt{q}; and the query cost for n = 2 is still the most likely unreachable q^{2/3}, typically above 2^80.
-The query cost for {{Granger10}} is out of reach for n = 1 or n = 2 when q^n is large enough to resist generic DLP attacks like Pollard's rho, and the computational cost grows very rapidly (factorially) with n, so it is really of interest only for small n > 2.
+However, the computational cost of {{Granger10}} grows rapidly (factorially) with n, so it is of interest only for small n > 2.

 For example, with F_{q^4}, the cost is O~(q^{4/5}) curve additions, which is considerably cheaper than the cheapest DLP attacks on such curves based on index calculus at O~(q^{3/2}).
-However, at present there are no curves over extension fields of degree 4 standardized by IETF (XXX verify).
+At present there are no curves over extension fields of degree 4 standardized by IETF (XXX verify).

 # Groups